nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **Step 2**: The user executes the `deleteleave id/EMPLOYEE_ID from/START_DATE to/END_DATE` command in the CLI.
 * `START_DATE` and `END_DATE` are inputs of format `yyyy-MM-dd`.

-**Step 3**: Leave appointments that fall between the start and end dates will be deleted from the employee specified with the employee ID input.
+**Step 3**: Leave dates that fall between the start and end dates will be deleted from the employee specified with the employee ID input.
-* If no leave appointments exist between the start and end dates, an error will be produced and shown to the user.
+* If no leave dates exist between the start and end dates, an error will be produced and shown to the user.

 The following activity diagram summarizes what happens when a user executes the delete leave command: